Getting to Zero

 About this listen

 Conflicts in our closest relationships are scary because so much is at stake.
-If the conflict doesn't go well, we could lose our marriage, our family, or our job, all connected to our security and survival.
+If the conflict doesn't go well, we could lose our marriage, our family or our job, all connected to our security and survival.
 So we do just about anything not to lose those relationships, including avoid conflict, betraying ourselves or becoming dishonest.
 Unresolved conflict affects every single aspect of our lives, from self-confidence to physical and mental health.

 Jayson Gaddis is a personal trainer for relationships and one of the world’s leading authorities on interpersonal conflict.
 For almost two decades, Gaddis has helped individuals, couples, and teams get to the bottom of their deepest conflicts.
-He helps people see the wisdom in conflict and how to get to zero - how “clean and clear” we feel with others when we have successfully worked through a disagreement.
+He helps people see the wisdom in conflict and how to get to zero—how “clean and clear” we feel with others when we have successfully worked through a disagreement.
 We get to a place where there is “zero” conflict.

-In Getting to Zero, Gaddis shows the listener how to stop running away from uncomfortable conversations and instead learn how to work through them.
-Through funny personal stories, uncomfortable examples, and effective tools and skills, he shows the listener how to move from disconnection to connection, acceptance, and understanding.
+In Getting to Zero, Gaddis shows the reader how to stop running away from uncomfortable conversations and instead learn how to work through them.
+Through funny personal stories, uncomfortable examples, and effective tools and skills, he shows the reader how to move from disconnection to connection, acceptance, and understanding.
 This method upgrades the old tired and static conflict resolution approaches and offers a fresh, street-level, user-friendly road map on exactly how to work through conflict with the people you care most about.

 “Jayson Gaddis has written, in our view, one of the most clear and helpful books on this endemic feature of our humanity: conflict.
 If you want to know what conflict is and how to resolve it, Getting to Zero will give you to that destination.
 We recommend this book to everyone who has ever felt that twitch which plunges us into darkness.
-While it is replete with accessible theory about what is happening in your mind and brain, it is even more generous with practical guidance from that will lead you from conflict to connection.”
-(Harville Hendrix, PhD, and Helen LaKelly Hunt, PhD, Getting the Love You Want: A Guide for Couples)
+While it is replete with accessible theory about what is happening in your mind and brain, it is even more generous with practical guidance from that will lead you from conflict to connection.”—Harville Hendrix, Ph.
+D. and Helen LaKelly Hunt, Ph.
+D. Getting the Love You Want: A Guide for Couples

 I am a fan of the author's podcast and had learned so much from his guests, now this book is a real commitment to better communication in all our relationships. if you find frameworks and practical psychological approaches (such as CBT, ACT, 12 step programmes etc) to work well then the author's actionable insights will resonate.
 While there's clearly a lot of theory, analysis and research behind each chapter it is highly action orientated, not theoretical.
 There is homework to do :) I think it would be even more powerful to work through the book in a couple or group.